anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 network.
 This is done in cBRSKI through an end-to-end encrypted DTLS session with a domain Registrar.

-When this Registrar is not a direct (link-local) neighbor of the Pledge but several hops away, the Pledge needs to discover a link-local neighbor that is operating as a constrained Join Proxy, which helps forward the DTLS messages of the session between Pledge and Registrar.
+When this Registrar is not a direct (link-local) neighbor of the Pledge but several hops away, the Pledge needs to discover a link-local neighbor that is operating as a Join Proxy, which helps forward the DTLS messages of the session between Pledge and Registrar.

 Because the Join Proxy is a regular network node that has already been onboarded onto the network, it can send